 #5: The Fluffy Teddy Bear Cut — And Why It’s Everyone’s Favorite Morkie Look

-Ask your groomer to keep the leg fur slightly fuller than the body — that’s what creates those adorable “boots” you’re seeing here.
-The paws get rounded (not shaved), so the fluff stays intact.
+Ask your groomer to keep the leg fur a bit fuller than the rest of the body.
+This creates the “boots” you see here.
+The paws are rounded (not shaved), so the fluff is kept intact.

-Brush out the face area every 2-3 days with a soft-bristle pin brush to prevent matting around the eyes without losing that fluffy shape.
+Brush the face area every 2-3 days with a soft-bristle pin brush to prevent matting around the eyes, but without ruining the fluff.

 📸 Photo credit: Instagram @leo_themorkie123